-- 8. Complaints may be made verbally, in writing, face-to-face, by phone, letter or email (See contact details).
+- 8. Complaints may be made verbally, in writing, face-to-face, by phone, letter or email (See our contact details).

-- 9. We advise that you submit all complaints directly to the Complaints Handling Coordinator (CHC), however you can also complain directly to the service involved.
-If you do so you must ensure that you ask them to log the complaint formally with the CHC.
-You will know that it has been logged as the CHC will contact you soon after the complaint is closed to make sure you are satisfied with the outcome.
+- 9. Complaints can be made directly to the Complaints Handling Team, or directly to the service involved.
+If you complain directly to the service, you can expect to be contacted by the Complaints Handling Team shortly after your complaint has been closed to ensure that you are satisfied with the outcome and how your complaint was handled.

 - 10. When complaining, please tell us:

 - your full name and contact details

 - as much as you can about the complaint

 - what has gone wrong; and

 - what outcome you are seeking.